adriantich/DnoisE/README.md

 __*MINIMUM ABUNDANCE FILTERING (-r)*__

 When entropy correction is applied, usually more true sequences with natural variability in the 3th codon position are kept.
-However, as low abundance false positives can remain, a minimum abundance filtering step is advisable. with the *-a* parameter (default: *-a* 0) the user can set the minimum amount of reads that a sequence must have in order to be accepted as a true sequence after the denoising procedure is finished.
+However, as low abundance false positives can remain, a minimum abundance filtering step is advisable. with the *-r* parameter (default: *-r* 0) the user can set the minimum amount of reads that a sequence must have in order to be accepted as a true sequence after the denoising procedure is finished.